-Paul Vierthaler is currently a University Lecturer (Assistant Professor) of Digital Humanities at Leiden University in the Netherlands.
-Together with Hilde De Weerdt and Javier Cha, he has founded the Leiden University Centre for Digital Humanities.
+From 2016 until 2019, Paul was a University Lecturer (Assistant Professor) of Digital Humanities at Leiden University in the Netherlands.
+Together with Hilde De Weerdt and Javier Cha, he founded the Leiden University Centre for Digital Humanities.

 In 2015-2016, Paul was the Digital Humanities Postdoctoral Fellow and a Visiting Assistant Professor at Boston College.
 The year prior, he was an An Wang Postdoctoral Fellow at the Fairbank Center for Chinese Studies at Harvard University (2014-2015).

 He earned his PhD in East Asian Languages and Literatures from Yale University in 2014.
 His dissertation, “Quasi-history and Public Knowledge: A Social History of late Ming and early Qing Unofficial Historical Narratives”, uses a combination of technical and traditional methods to analyze how recent historical events were represented in fictional, dramatic, and unofficial historical narratives in mid-sixteenth century to early eighteenth century China.
 It was completed under the direction of Tina Lu.